Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: Results and discussion

 We focus on the optimal doping $\delta$ = 0.153 \cite{Keimer2015-jp}.
 At zero temperature, based on the CPQMC simulation of the $t-U-V$ model, we summarize our main findings in the phase diagram, where the $d_{xy}$-wave, $d$-wave and exotic $p$-wave pairing phases in the ground state is uncovered, as depicted in Fig.\ \ref{fig1}(a).
 In the absence of NN electronic interaction ($V = 0$), the $d$-wave pairing phase dominates the system.
 However, with the emergence of the NN electronic attraction $V$, even a slight enhancement of $V$ can propel the system into a $p$-wave triplet pairing phase, particularly for small $U$.
 Conversely, NN electronic repulsion ($V > 0$) favors the formation of $d_{xy}$-wave pairing phase, while suppressing the $d$-wave pairing.

 Then we analyze the characteristics of three types effective pairing correlation function in momentum space, as shown in Figs.\ \ref{fig1}(b)-(d).
 Both $d_{xy}$-wave and $p$-wave pairing exhibit condensation at zero momentum ($Q=(0,0)$).
 Interestingly, in addition to a strong condensation at zero momentum, the $d_{xy}$-wave pairing also exhibits eight relatively weak peaks near the $(\pi, \pi)$ point, while preserving the four-fold rotational ($C_4$) symmetry.
 In contrast, the $p$-wave pairing is only condenses at point $Q=(0,\ 0)$, corresponding to weak-coupling $U$ and strong attraction $V$ region, supporting the formation of Cooper-pair triplets with zero center-of-mass momentum and $p$-wave symmetry.
-The $d$-wave pairing exhibits a singular nonzero condensation structure, and its maximum value occurs near nonzero momentum point $Q=(2\pi/3,\ \pi)$, which represents the uneven distribution of $d$-wave pairing in momentum space.
-From another perspective, the $d$-wave pairing disrupts the $C_4$ symmetry of the system and suggests a $d$-wave PDW state.
+The $d$-wave pairing exhibits a singular nonzero condensation structure, and its maximum value occurs near nonzero momentum point $Q=(\pi,0)$, which represents the uneven distribution of $d$-wave pairing in momentum space. \zhang{From another perspective, the $d$-wave pairing suggests a $d$-wave PDW $(\pi,0)$ state.}

 Meanwhile, the real space pairing correlation functions further elucidate the distinct characteristics of $d_{xy}$-wave, $d$-wave, and $p$-wave pairings, as shown in Figs.\ \ref{fig1}(e)-(g).
 The $d_{xy}$-wave pairing exhibits a slightly staggered behavior, consistent with its have incommensurate condensation points near $(\pi,\ \pi)$.
-The $d$-wave pairing shows staggered behavior depending on pairing directions, reflecting its momentum-space asymmetry and spontaneous $C_4$ symmetry breaking.
+The $d$-wave pairing shows staggered behavior depending on pairing directions.
 Conversely, the $p$-wave pairing shows exponential decay in real space and drops to 0 quickly in the distance, indicating short-range correlations.
+The insets of Figs.\ \ref{fig1}(e)-(g), we show the CPQMC results for the lattice size effect for different pairing mode consistent with Figs.\ \ref{fig1}(b)-(d).
+The finite-size extrapolation for various pairing modes remains positive under different conditions, suggesting that these pairing states are robust.